-- Starting from a mere 1,700 ft above the sea level, the 120 km Basholi to Sarthal stretch takes you to a whopping 7,000 feet.
+- Starting from a mere 1,700 ft above sea level, the 120 km Basholi to Sarthal stretch takes you to a whopping 7,000 feet.

 - Until Bani, the route is pretty much flat (with some periodic ups and down).
 But once you cross Bani, the route suddenly starts gaining altitude.

-- Since Sarthal is a pretty small town, with almost all families residing there living a semi-nomadic life, the only accommodation option (you can rely on throughout the year) is the government-owned TRC Sarthal, that can accommodate a few dozen people in shared tents.
+- Since Sarthal is a pretty small town, with almost all families residing there living a semi-nomadic life, the only accommodation option (you can rely on throughout the year) is the government-owned TRC Sarthal, which can accommodate a few dozen people in shared tents.

-- A few places of interest from Bani to Sarthal are Seven waterfalls, Trout farm that sells Kashmir trout and the town of Bani.
+- A few places of interest from Bani to Sarthal are Seven waterfalls, a Trout farm that sells Kashmir trout and the town of Bani.